aydenbottos/reddit-place-script-2022/README.md

 - Detects existing matching pixels on the r/place map and skips them
 - Automatically converts colors to the r/place color palette

+My Version of rdeepak2002's reddit bot, it's too different now to easily merge so i'm not going to bother, feel free to do it you're self though

+Changes(From the originally forked version)
+Multiple Account support (rdeepak2002 has it as well now) Getting the current board image and only drawing what's necessary (rdeepak2002 waiting to be merged) Transparency

 ## Requirements

 - [Python 3](https://www.python.org/downloads/)